zenorocha/liferay-learn/docs/dxp/7.2.x/en/site-building/01-building-sites/01-adding-sites.md

 ## Additional Information

-When creating a blank Site or organization Site, the Site is not immediately viewable.
+When creating a blank Site or Organization Site, the Site is not immediately viewable.
 This is because Sites without a page are impossible to view.
 Therefore, before you can view your Site, you must first create a page for it.
-To add a page for your temporarily invisible Site, follow these steps:

-1. Open the Product Menu and expand the Site menu.

-2. Navigate to *Site Builder* &rarr; *Pages*.

-3. Add a public page.

-After adding your Site's first page, it renders and your Site is viewable.
-For more information about adding pages, see the [Creating Pages](TODO) section.
+See [Adding a Page to a Site](../02-creating-pages/02-adding-a-page-to-a-site.md) for more information.

+### The Default Site

+When you first start and configure your Liferay Portal instance, a default Site is included.
+This Site doesn't have its own name but rather takes the name of the instance.
+By default the instance name is *Liferay*, but this value can be changed through the configuration of the setup wizard or through the Instance Configuration in the Control Panel.
+See [Configuring the Virtual Instance](TODO) for more information.